Emulsion/AbsoluteZero/README.md

 # AbsoluteZero
-Member Collaboration Repository
+Owner Collaboration Repository
-This AI has no specific purpose it is a Members community project
+This AI has no specific purpose it is a Owners community project